SBFspot/SBFspot/docker/README.md

 # sbfspot

-This Docker Image provides SBFspot, an open source project located at github ([SBFspot on github](https://github.com/SBFspot/SBFspot)).
-It includes:
+This SBFspot Docker Image is originally developed and maintained by [nakla](https://github.com/nakla/sbfspot) It includes:

-* SBFspot is used to read power generation data from SMA® solar/battery inverters and store it in a database, csv files or send it to an MQTT Broker.
+* SBFspot: used to read power generation data from SMA® solar/battery inverters and store it in a database, csv files or send it to an MQTT Broker.
-* SBFspotUploadDaemon can read the power data (only if stored in a mysql/mariadb/sqlite database) and transmit it to ([PVoutput.org](https://pvoutput.org/)).
+* SBFspotUploadDaemon: can read the power data (only if stored in a mysql/mariadb/sqlite database) and transmit it to ([PVoutput.org](https://pvoutput.org/)).

 ## Prerequisites